lquvatexas/lquvatexas.github.io/index.md

 I hold an M.S. in Statistics from the [University of Texas at Austin](https://www.utexas.edu), advised by [Dr. Michael Daniels](http://users.stat.ufl.edu/~daniels/).

-Before that, I studied biology and statistics at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
+Before that, I studied biology and applied math at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
 I am from Sichuan, China.

 I work broadly in the areas of **Probabilistic Deep Learning**, **Sequence Model**, **Recommendation and Ranking**.
 Specifically, my research interests fall into: 1.Sequence model for recommendation/ranking 2.
 Generative models in multimodal learning 3.
 Vision-language model.